listen-no-bs/listen-no-bs/src/content/blog/post-11.md

     alt: A wide-open highway in black and white, symbolizing an endless path
 ---

 Sometimes you can see the distance stretching on and on, but you have no idea how to deal with the thoughts piling up in your head.
-You don’t need a polished answer or a roadmap.
+You don't need a polished answer or a roadmap.
 You just want to let it all out—raw, unfiltered, without someone jumping in to “fix” it.

 Most people rush in with solutions, or worse, clichés.
 But **what if you just need someone to genuinely listen?**